martynas199/EliteBooker-frontend/PRODUCT_PAYMENT_INTEGRATION.md

 When creating or editing a product in the admin panel (`/admin/products`), you can assign ownership:

-1. **Product Owner Field**: Select a beautician or leave as "Platform"
+1. **Product Owner Field**: Select a specialist or leave as "Platform"
-2. **Beautician List**: Shows all active beauticians
+2. **Beautician List**: Shows all active specialists
-3. **Stripe Status Indicator**: ✓ indicates beautician is connected to Stripe
+3. **Stripe Status Indicator**: ✓ indicates specialist is connected to Stripe
 4. **Visual Tags**:
-   - 💰 "Beautician Product" - Owned by specific beautician
+   - 💰 "Beautician Product" - Owned by specific specialist
    - 🏢 "Platform Product" - Owned by platform
    - Owner name displayed below product title

 **Important Notes**:

-- Only beauticians with `stripeStatus: "connected"` can receive payments
+- Only specialists with `stripeStatus: "connected"` can receive payments
 - Beauticians without Stripe accounts will still appear but show "(Not connected to Stripe)"
-- Platform products (no beautician assigned) go 100% to platform account
+- Platform products (no specialist assigned) go 100% to platform account
 - You can change product ownership at any time

 ## Benefits

 1. **Secure**: Stripe handles all sensitive payment data
 2. **Fast**: Redirects minimize loading times
-3. **Flexible**: Supports multiple beauticians per order
+3. **Flexible**: Supports multiple specialists per order
-4. **Transparent**: Clear fee structure for beauticians
+4. **Transparent**: Clear fee structure for specialists
 5. **Compliant**: PCI DSS, SCA, GDPR compliant via Stripe
 6. **Trackable**: Full order and payment history
 7. **Recoverable**: Failed payments can be retried
 8. **Refundable**: Easy refund process for admins
-9. **Multi-Seller**: Supports beautician-owned products with automatic payment distribution
+9. **Multi-Seller**: Supports specialist-owned products with automatic payment distribution

 ## Future Enhancements